Online Poker Colorado

 Commercial and Indian Casinos

-There are 38 commercial casinos and 2 Indian casinos in the state of Colorado.
-They entered into compacts with two Indian tribes, the Ute Mountain Ute Tribe and the Southern Ute Indian Tribe.
-The tribes are not subject to taxes and are not required to report their revenues to the State.
-The Indian casinos offer keno, slot machines, poker, blackjack, craps and roulette.
+The tribal casinos are run by the Ute Mountain Ute Tribe and the Southern Ute Indian Tribe.
+The tribes are not subject to taxes and are not required to report their revenues to the state.
+The casinos offer keno, slot machines, poker, blackjack, craps and roulette.
 In 2014, the latest numbers released, they paid more than $110 million in taxes.

 You can also gamble for a good cause in Colorado.
 The state lets charities hold bingos and raffles as long as it’s for charity.
 There are several other rules and regulations that are covered under its Bingo and Raffles Law.